12 Best Note Taking Apps for Peak Productivity in 2025

 • Curated Quality: Every app in the Setapp collection is vetted for quality and utility, ensuring you're only downloading reliable, well-made software.

 The main drawback is its Mac-centric nature.
 An actionable insight for Setapp users is to avoid creating information silos.
 While you can experiment with multiple note-taking apps, you risk scattering your work.
 Use a central, web-based platform like Zemith.com as a "home base" to consolidate the most important outputs from different Setapp tools into a single, organized project workspace.
-Explore strategies for how to organize digital files to maintain a tidy digital environment.
+Explore strategies for to maintain a tidy digital environment.

 Website: Setapp